microsoft/Freeflow/README.md

 Freeflow works in three modes: fully-isolated RDMA, semi-isolated RDMA, and TCP.

-Current released version only includes fully-isolated RDMA, which provides the best isolation between different containers and works the best in multi-tenant environment.
+Fully-isolated RDMA provides the best isolation between different containers and works the best in multi-tenant environment.
 While it offers typical RDMA performance (40Gbps throughput and 1 microsecond latency), this comes with some CPU overhead penalty.

 The TCP mode accelerates the TCP socket performance to the same as bare-metal.
 On a typical Linux server with a 40Gbps NIC, it can achieve 25Gbps throughput for a single TCP connection and less than 20 microsecond latency.